 Donna: There's many a slip twixt the tongue and the wrist, Josh.

-In one episode, a contestant was faced with _ _ _ _ _PS in the Bonus Round.
+- A contestant was faced with _ _ _ _ _P S in the Bonus Round.
 Pat quipped, "If you solve this, I'm retiring."
 And after a few seconds, the contestant blurted out the right answer, HICCUPS.

-And on another episode, a contestant had GLO_E showing.
+- A contestant had G L O _ E showing.
 Pat said, "Well, I'm gonna be surprised if you don't get this."
 Obviously, the answer would be either GLOBE or GLOVE — and it should be easy to guess one, then if Pat says it's wrong, guess the other.
 The contestant did guess GLOVE before the timer started, and after being told that it was wrong, spent the entire 10 seconds in silence, failing to come up with GLOBE.